 The event was the first in what is planned to be a permanent feature in the life of the Vice-Province.
 We pray for growth in our lay collaboration, and we wish the new lay missionaries every grace and blessing in their ministry as missionaries of the Most Holy Redeemer!

-Original by Fr.
+Fr.
 Godwin Abbah, CSsR